PointsBet Promo Code and Sportsbook Review

-There are lots of interactive tutorials and guides on PointsBet NJ’s homepage that we encourage you to check out.
+There are lots of interactive tutorials and guides on PointsBet’s homepage that we encourage you to check out.

-Although PointsBetting is clearly the most unique offer, PointsBet still offers the same traditional sports betting options as other top betting sites and apps in New Jersey.
+Although PointsBetting is clearly the most unique offer, PointsBet still offers the same traditional sports betting options as other top betting sites and mobile apps on the market.

 Our experts were particularly impressed with the full menu of live bets available on in-play matches.
-You can easily find the in-play section in the drop down menu on the website, or the bottom of the app.
+You can easily find the in-play section in the drop-down menu on the website, or at the bottom of the PointsBet app.

 During our tests we found the in-play experience to be smooth and straightforward to navigate.

-We loved the sheer number of interesting props available on NFL, NBA, MLB and NHL games, as well as for international sports like soccer and tennis.
+We loved the sheer number of interesting prop bets available on NFL, NBA, MLB, and NHL games, as well as for international sports like soccer and tennis.

-You can bet on player stats like rebounds in the NBA, the timing of scores or even fouls committed.
+You can bet on player stats like rebounds in the NBA, the timing of scores, NFL touchdowns, or even fouls committed.